-Press the START/+30SEC. once to save your settings into the chip.
-Press START/+30SEC. button once again and cooking will start.
+Press the START/+30SEC. button once to save your settings into the chip.
+To save in memory press STOP/CLEAR button or press START/+30SEC. button once again and cooking will start.

-Repeatedly press the FAVORITE button 1 to select a preset (1-3).
+Repeatedly press the MEMORY button 1 to select a preset (1-3).
 Then press the START/+30SEC. button 2 to start the cooking operation.